 Final reporting must take place on the 15th of the month after the supply month.
 As part of the final reporting procedure, a total per balance administrator must be sent to the gas supplier.

-Hourly metering values for offtake points settled on a daily basis are reported using an MSCONS message.
+Hourly metering values for offtake points settled on a daily basis are reported using an MSCONS message with product code 6104/6110.